Kanishkrawatt/CPP/Oops/readme.md

 ```
 #### Scope Resolution Operator

-Scope Resolution Operator is used to access the data and function of the class.
+Scope Resolution Operator is used to access the data and function of the class outside the class.
+it is denoted by :: (double colon) operator.

 ```cpp
 syntax: